 Smart Barker is the reincarnation of the Philadelphia-based rock band Milton and the Devils Party, which had a brief shining moment of modest popularity and then faded into obscurity.
 The name of the band didn’t help matters—but that’s a long story.

 MDP/Smart Barker was founded by Daniel Robinson and Mark Graybill at the beginning of the 21st century.
-Over the years, they have been joined in music-making by Bob Falgie, Pat Manley, Tommy Traddles, and other great musicians.
+Over the years, they have been joined in music-making by Bob Falgie, Pat Manley, Tommy Traddles, Martin Evans, and other great musicians.